Marriage Vs Domestic Partnership | What’s the Difference?

 Marriage and domestic partnership are two arrangements that allow couples to share their lives.
 Although they share some similarities, such as providing legal benefits and rights, but they differ significantly.

-As a legal contract, marriage is often viewed as a sacred bond that symbolizes commitment and staying lifetime together.
+As a legal contract, marriage is often viewed as a sacred bond that symbolizes commitment and staying a lifetime together.
 At the same time, domestic partnerships may not have the same legal recognition or societal significance.
 This relation may vary in commitment levels and expectations.

 Here, we will explore the differences between domestic partnerships and marriage from the perspective of Islam.
 So continue reading for in-depth information.